YasinAlhadi/alx-low_level_programming/0x02-functions_nested_loops/README.md

 2_ function that prints 10 times the alphabet, in lowercase, followed by a new line.
 3_ function that checks for lowercase character.
 4_ function that checks for alphabetic character.
+5_ function that prints the sign of a number.